MetaArivu/Kinesis-Quickstart/09-flink-analytics/05-socket-example/README.md

-# JOIN Example Using FLINK API
+# SOCKET Example Using FLINK API

-In this demo we will take input from two Data Stream and Join it.
+In this demo we will take input from Stocket and Work On It.

 - [API](https://nightlies.apache.org/flink/flink-docs-master/docs/dev/datastream/operators/joining/)
 - Create a jar